michael2012z/BitBible/markdown/KJV/files/Gen.md

 3. And the sons of Gomer; Ashkenaz, and Riphath, and Togarmah.

-4. And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim.Dodanim: or, as some read it, Rodanim
+4. And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim.

 5. By these were the isles of the Gentiles divided in their lands; every one after his tongue, after their families, in their nations.